Mortgage Payoff Statements Becoming Gateways to Mortgage Fraud, White Paper Says

 Fraudsters increasingly are initiating wire fraud scams by targeting the industry practice of emailing or faxing payoff requests to title and escrow companies, according to a new white paper from CertifID.
 As a result, the company is observing an increase in the use of “spoofed” mortgage payoffs and fraudulent payoff statements to pull off wire fraud schemes.

 According to the white paper, over $1 trillion in mortgages are paid off each year; with most done so by wire.
-Traditional mortgage wire fraud scams usually began with a fraudster deceiving a buyer or key party to the transaction into believing that imposter was a key party to the transaction (such as the seller); then changing already established wiring instructions (with the funds then being diverted to the scammer).
+Traditional mortgage wire fraud scams usually began with a fraudster deceiving a buyer or key party to the transaction into believing that imposter was a key party to the transaction (such as the seller).
+Then, by changing already established wiring instructions funds are diverted to the scammer.
 Now, fraudsters are deceiving title companies by issuing counterfeit mortgage payoffs and wire instructions from the start.

 “Fraudsters now understand that it’s not that hard to ‘spoof’ or imitate an authentic payoff statement—and that statement is the ultimate authority for title or escrow companies awaiting official wire instructions,” said Thomas Cronkright, CEO and co-founder of CertifID.
 “As a result, the agent’s guard is down and, once the fraudulent payoff statements are received by fax or email, the funds are quickly and mistakenly wired directly to the criminals.”